SaurabhIndi/My-project-BreakoutAI/README.md

-Here's a README.md file based on your template with additional polish and structure:

----

 # BreakoutAI Agent Dashboard

 A Streamlit-based dashboard for automating data extraction and querying web information.
 This application enables users to upload a CSV file containing entities (e.g., names or organizations), generate customized queries, retrieve search results via SerpApi, and extract specific information (like email addresses) using Groq’s language model API.
 Results can be exported as a CSV file for easy further use.